 What is Influenza (Flu)?

 Influenza, more commonly known as the flu, is caused by influenza viruses.
-“The flu” and “influenza” are generally used as umbrella terms for four subtypes of the influenza virus: A, B, C, and D. Influenza A and B are the most common in humans, with Influenza A generally being the most diverse and prevalent, as it can infect a number of animal species in addition to humans.
+“The flu” and “influenza” are generally used as umbrella terms for four subtypes of the influenza virus: A, B, C, and D. Influenza A and B are the most common in humans, with Influenza A generally being the most diverse and prevalent, as it can infect several animal species in addition to humans.
 Since it can infect numerous hosts, the capability for a mutation to develop and create a new strain can make the flu more or less contagious or dangerous from year to year.
 Influenza C can infect humans, and occasionally dogs and pigs.
 Influenza D has not been known to infect humans and mostly affects cattle.

 The respiratory illness has a wide range of severity, and symptoms often appear suddenly.
 Common symptoms include:

 - Fatigue (tiredness)

 - Fever or chills (though not everyone who has the flu gets a fever)